Uganda - Data Protection Overview

 - the right not to be subjected to a decision affecting the data subject which is solely based on processing by automatic means.

 The data subject has a right to access their personal information from the data controller subject to provision of proof of identity.
-This can include confirming whether the data controller holds personal data about that data subject, or to request that a description of that personal data is given by the data controller, etc. If information also relates to another individual, their consent must be sought or a court order to the same if it is not reasonable in the circumstances to comply with the request without the consent of the other individual.
-To weigh this reasonableness, the data controller must look at any duty of confidentiality owed to another individual, and the steps taken by data controller to seek consent of the other individual among other factors.
+This can include confirming whether the data controller holds personal data about that data subject, or requesting that a description of that personal data is given by the data controller, etc. If information also relates to another individual, their consent must be sought or a court order to the same if it is not reasonable in the circumstances to comply with the request without the consent of the other individual.
+To weigh this reasonableness, the data controller must look at any duty of confidentiality owed to another individual, and the steps taken by the data controller to seek consent of the other individual among other factors.

-The Act also provides for the rectification, erasure, blocking, and destruction of personal data, for instance, in cases where the subject data complains to the NITA-U that the personal data is inaccurate, it may order the controller to rectify, update, block, erase, or destroy the data.
+The Act also provides for the rectification, erasure, blocking, and destruction of personal data, for instance, in cases where the subject data complains to NITA-U that the personal data is inaccurate, NITA-U may order the controller to rectify, update, block, erase, or destroy the data.
 With this comes the obligation to inform third parties to whom the data has been previously disclosed of the rectification, blocking, updating, or destruction.

 See section on the right to rectification above.